pycharming/lantern_aws/README.md

 There are two types of systems created and managed by these scripts at this moment:

 - **Lantern peers** AKA **invited servers**: EC2 instances that run Lantern in behalf of some user, providing fallback proxy access for their invitees (XXX: they are not called "invitee servers" only for consistency with older code-- this may need a cleanup.)

-    On setup, these instances also build Lantern installers and upload them to S3.
-These installers have the address of the server that built them baked in, so users that install Lantern from them can find the server even if Google Talk is blocked.
-Indeed, the main goal of these instances is providing access to Google Talk itself whenever censors block it.
+- **Invited server launchers**: this is a small fixed number of instances that launch and configure Lantern peers on demand.
+For each such peer, they also build a correspending Lantern installer and upload them to S3.
+These installers have the address of the corresponding peer baked in, so users that install Lantern from them can find the server even if Google Accounts and/or Google Talk are blocked.
+Indeed, the main goal of these instances is providing access to Google Accounts/Talk whenever censors block it.

-- **Invited server launcher**: this is a single instance that launches and configures Lantern peers on demand.

 In addition, there is a script to create Amazon S3 buckets with random names, and register them with the **Lantern controller** so they can be used to host installers.